Pursue MD/MS in USA

-Pursuing Dermatology courses after the 12th can be challenging however it is extremely rewarding.
-Dermatology is one fo the most competitive medical fields, requiring several years of study including internships and residency programmes.
-In the table below, we have mentioned some of the popular dermatology courses after 12th along with the eligibility criteria and top institutes.
+Pursuing Dermatology courses after the 12th can be challenging; however, it is extremely rewarding.
+Dermatology is one of the most competitive medical fields, requiring several years of study, including internships and residency programmes.
+In the table below, we have mentioned some of the popular dermatology courses after 12th, along with the eligibility criteria and top institutes.

 Also Read: Medical Courses Without NEET After 12th

-Bachelor of Medicine and Bachelor of Surgery popularly known as MBBS is a popular undergraduate degree programme in the field of medicine.
-The course duration is five and a half years, four and a half years of course work with one year of compulsory internship.
-Students can also specialise in dermatology and skincare treatment.
+MBBS is one of the most sought-after undergraduate medical degrees, lasting five and a half years, including four and a half years of study and one year of mandatory internship.
+Students gain a strong foundation in medicine and can later specialise in dermatology and skincare treatments.

 Eligibility Criteria: